This week's upcoming speaker:

 Middle Collegiate Church Reopens Easter 2025

-Historic East Village church rises from the ashes nearly five years after devastating fire.
-Middle Church launches Freedom Rising Inc. as part of its vision for justice.
+Historic East Village church rises from the ashes nearly five years after fire.

 Black History Month in the Time of Trump

-Rev. Dr. Jacqui Lewis discusses what the Black Church and Civil Rights Movement teach us about resilience in challenging times.
+Rev. Dr. Jacqui Lewis discusses resilience in the Black Church and Civil Rights Movement.

 Chelsea News NY • April 2025